f-eighty7/devops_midterm_examination_project/LABREPORT.md

 ```
 ---
 **2. **Creating Docker Image and Pushing to Repository:**

-   - GitHub Actions Workflow:
+- Before utilizing the GitHub Actions Workflow, ensure the following secrets are configured in the GitHub repository settings:
-     - Before using the workflow can be used, set a secret named the `DOCKER_TOKEN` in the GitHub repository settings. and then also set these secrets(this are provided by Azure subscription):
+  - `DOCKER_TOKEN`: This token with write and read persmission, created with your GitHub account's personal access token, is required for pushing the image to Github Docker registry.
-       - `ARM_CLIENT_ID`
+  - `ARM_CLIENT_ID`: Provided by the Azure subscription.
-       - `CLIENT_SECRET`
+  - `CLIENT_SECRET`: Also provided by the Azure subscription.
-       - `ARM_SUBSCRIPTION_ID`
+  - `ARM_SUBSCRIPTION_ID`: Another essential Azure subscription credential.
-       - `ARM_TENANT_ID`
+  - `ARM_TENANT_ID`: Yet another Azure subscription credential.
-     - dditionally, ensure that the SSH public key (`SSH_PUBLIC_KEY`) secret is created in the repository settings.
-This key will be used for SSH authentication to the Azure VM.
+- Additionally, generate an SSH key pair and place the public key in the `SSH_PUBLIC_KEY` secret within the repository settings.

 GitHub Actions Workflow:
 ```yaml